johnfairh/steamworks-swift/README.md

 Tech limitations, on 5.6:
 * Have to manually tell Swift to link with `libc++`.
 Verify by commenting from Makefile.
 When resolved tidy Makefile.
-* Importing `Dispatch` and `-enable-cxx-interop` makes `DispatchSemaphore` disappear but not the rest of the module??
+* ~~Importing `Dispatch` and `-enable-cxx-interop` makes `DispatchSemaphore` disappear but not the rest of the module??
 Work around.
-When resolved rewrite mutex.
+When resolved rewrite mutex.~~ currently fixed in 5.7
 * Some structures/classes aren't imported -- the common factor seems to be a `protected` destructor.
 Verify by trying to use `SteamNetworkingMessage_t`.
 * Something goes wrong storing pointers to base classes and they get nobbled by